lieuzhenghong/human-compactness/40_docs/mcmc_procedure.md

 My key research questions are: is there a trade-off between compactness and communities of interest, and does this depend on the compactness measure we use?
-In this section, I run OLS regressions and difference-in-means tests and find that
+In this section, I run OLS regressions and difference-in-means tests and find that some compactness measures may trade off district homogeneity.

-The evidence
-suggests that some compactness measures may ...
+However, human compactness seems to *promote* district homogeneity, and consistently outperforms the other compactness metrics.

 ### Only human compactness positively correlates with district homogeneity